-In January 2016, with works completion at 99.9%, following a number of disputes between the parties, the customer terminated the contract and collected the performance guarantees of RON60.5 million (€13.5 million) on 20 April 2016, motivating such unilateral decision as being due to the alleged non-resolution of non-compliances notified by works management.
+In January 2016, with works completion at 99.9%, following a number of disputes between the parties, the Client terminated the contract and collected the performance guarantees of RON60.5 million (€13.5 million) on 20 April 2016, motivating such unilateral decision as being due to the alleged non-resolution of non-compliances notified by works management.
 The parent promptly formally contested the contract termination.

-With respect to the arbitration proceedings commenced before the Paris International Chamber of Commerce for the delays and additional costs of €57 million, on 17 October 2019, the award was handed down rejecting the Group's requests and awarding damages for delays to the customer of approximately €19 million.
+With respect to the arbitration proceedings commenced before the Paris International Chamber of Commerce for the delays and additional costs of \notin 57 million, on 17 October 2019, the award was handed down dismissing the Group's requests and awarding damages for delays to the Client of approximately \notin 19 million.
 The parent presented an application for the cancellation of the final award to the Romanian courts.
 On 2 July 2020, the Bucharest Appeal Court cancelled this award and the related suspended enforcement.
 On 12 September 2020, CNAIR challenged the Appeal Court's decision before the Supreme Court which confirmed cancellation of the award in September 2022.
-As a result, the Group recommenced arbitration proceedings before the Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania ("CCIR") and the proceedings are underway.
+As a result, the Group recommenced arbitration proceedings before the Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania ("CCIR").
+On 4 October 2024, the sole arbitrator issued an award essentially confirming the award already rendered in the ICC proceedings, i.e., granting CNAIR's claim for RON 90 million, plus interest at 4% from 15 November 2019 until the actual date of payment.
+Webuild therefore filed an application for annulment of the latter award before the Romanian courts.
+This annulment proceeding does not suspend the enforcement of the award, and in fact CNAIR has begun enforcement.